University of Wisconsin Stout | Wisconsin's Polytechnic University

 For more information: [Grading System]

 A graduation ceremony is held at the end of each fall semester in December and each spring semester in May.
-All students must file for graduation.
+All students must file for graduation within the first two weeks of the semester.
 Students who complete all requirements for their degree (including co-ops, internships, student teaching, etc.) during the fall semester or during WinTerM may participate in the December graduation ceremony.
 Students who complete all requirements during the spring semester or during the following summer session may participate in the May graduation ceremony.

 Visit the official Commencement page for more information and commencement instructions.